 Archery Country

 Explore your hobby by heading a bit towards the north of Texas.
-The Archery Country has a professional shop selling all necessary equipment to practice archery.
+The Archery Country has a professional shop selling all the necessary equipment to practice archery.

 Even if your bow needs a little repair, the Archery Ground premises staff can help you with that.
-They have an indoor place for guests to practice with tournament quality indoor rooms.
+They have an indoor place for guests to practice with tournament-quality indoor rooms.

 On Saturday mornings, the Archery Ground offers classes to kids.
 Adults can practice at any time during the day.